gustavjorlov/PerspicuousProxy/README.md

 # PrettyProxy
-Proxy for monitoring requests visually while getting the opportunity to interfere with the acticity
+Buzzword driven proxy for monitoring requests visually while getting the opportunity to interfere with the activity in a fun way